9 Steps to Build an Online Store and Become Your Own Boss in 2022

-Simply fill in some information to complete the process.
-Domains usually start at $11.99, but if you’re also hosting your site with a shared WordPress plan, you’ll get yours for free.
+Simply fill in some information to complete the process. .COM domain registrations currently start at $7.99 for the first year, but if you’re also hosting your site with a shared WordPress plan, you’ll get yours for free.

 Step 2: Set Up WordPress and WooCommerce

 Regardless of your current host, a WordPress hosting plan likely comes with the platform pre-installed or with a one-click installation option.
-In some cases, you may need to install WordPress manually.
+However, in some cases, you may need to install WordPress manually.

 The first step is to install and activate the WooCommerce plugin.

-Once this is complete, you’ll be prompted to configure your web store using the onboarding wizard — fill in the fields as best you can now or come back to this step later.
+Once this is complete, you’ll be prompted to configure your online store using the onboarding wizard — fill in the fields as best you can now, or come back to this step later.

 Step 3: Identify Your ‘Value Proposition’

-Before you begin creating content for your e-commerce business, consider identifying and writing out your value proposition.
-This is simply a statement explaining the mission and value of your business and products.
+Before creating content for your e-commerce business, consider identifying and writing out your value proposition.
+This is simply a statement explaining the mission and value of your small business and its products.